-Green School A Tiny Lab for Learning celebrated 2nd birthday!Back To News
+Green School A Tiny Lab for Learning celebrated 2nd birthday!Back to stories

 A Tiny Lab for Learning, an early learning sanctuary nestled in the heart of Halifax, celebrated its second anniversary at the end of June.
 Don’t be fooled by its name, the Tiny Lab community from owner Jillian Farris to staff, children and parents, are doing big things to foster a well-rounded healthy environment in every sense of the word.
 Nothing has been overlooked!